Alpha Dog

 Alpha Dog had its world premiere at the 2006 Sundance Film Festival on January 27, 2006, and was released in the United States on January 12, 2007, by Universal Pictures.
+The film received mixed reviews and was a minor box office success, grossing $32 million worldwide on a budget of $9.5 million.

 Plot

 In 1999, Johnny Truelove works as a young drug dealer while making a living in the San Gabriel Valley.

-Johnny's father, Sonny, supplies him with marijuana, which he distributes with his gang of friends: Frankie Ballenbacher, Johnny's right-hand man; Tiko Martinez, the group’s muscle; Elvis Schmidt, who is ridiculed for being in debt to Johnny; and Jake Mazursky, a drug addict also in debt with Johnny.
-Jake attempts to borrow money from his father and stepmother, while his younger half-brother Zack looks up to him and longs to escape his home life.
+Johnny's father, Sonny, supplies him with marijuana, which he distributes with his gang of friends: Frankie Ballenbacher, Johnny's right-hand man and best friend; Tiko Martinez, the group's muscle; Elvis Schmidt, who is ridiculed for being in debt to Johnny; and Jake Mazursky, a local drug addict also in debt with Johnny.
+Jake attempts to borrow money from his father, Butch, and stepmother, Olivia, while his younger half-brother Zack looks up to him and longs to escape his home life.

-A fight breaks out when Jake tries to pay Johnny only part of his debt, leading Johnny to get him fired, and Jake to retaliate by breaking into Johnny’s apartment.
+A fight breaks out when Jake tries to pay Johnny only part of his debt, leading Johnny to get him fired from his telemarketing job by ratting on him to his boss that Jake is on drugs, and Jake to retaliate by breaking into and trashing Johnny's house with a couple of his friends.
 Johnny brings Frankie and Tiko to confront Jake, but he is nowhere to be found.
-Spotting Zack on the side of a road, Johnny impulsively orders the gang to kidnap him, planning to hold Zack until Jake pays his debt.
-Wanting a break from home, Zack makes no effort to escape, and they drive to Palm Springs.
-Frankie is left to watch Zack, offering him a chance to leave, but Zack declines, not wanting to cause problems for his brother.
+Spotting Zack on the side of a road, the gang impulsively kidnaps him, planning to hold him until Jake pays up, and drive to Palm Springs.
+Frankie is left to watch Zack while Johnny and Tiko return to San Gabriel for prior commitments.
+That night, while attending a street fiesta, Frankie offers Zack a chance to leave, but he declines, wanting a break from home and not wanting to cause more problems for Jake, and the two strike up an unlikely friendship.
+Meanwhile, Jake violently interrupts a party that he believes Johnny may be attending, knocking several people unconscious before telling everyone there that he is looking for Truelove.

-Staying at the house of Frankie's father, Zack bonds with him and ingratiates himself with his friends Keith, Julie, Sabrina, and Susan, though only Susan is concerned by his abduction.
-Frankie suggests to Johnny that they pay Zack to keep quiet about the kidnapping, and Johnny agrees.
-However, after a threatening phone call with Jake, and learning from his lawyer that he could face life in prison, Johnny offers to forget Elvis' debt if he kills Zack, giving him a submachine gun.
-Believing Zack will be returning home that night, Frankie and his friends throw a raucous party at a hotel.
-Zack goes swimming naked with Julie and her friend Alma, leading to a threesome.
+Staying at the house of Frankie's father, Juergen, Zack meets Frankie's friends Keith Stratten, Julie Beckley (with whom he falls in love), Sabrina Pope (Frankie's girlfriend), and Susan Hartunian, the only one concerned about his abduction.
+Johnny comes over and contemplates with Frankie on what to do.
+Frankie suggests that they pay Zack to keep quiet about the kidnapping and send him home, to which Johnny agrees.
+However, after a threatening phone-call from Jake and learning from his lawyer that he could face life in prison for his actions, Johnny goes to Elvis and offers to cancel his debt if he kills Zack, handing him a submachine gun before going out with his girlfriend, Angela Holden, to celebrate her birthday.
+Believing Zack will be returning home that night, Frankie and his friends throw a raucous party at a hotel, during which Zack goes skinny dipping with Julie and her friend Alma, leading to a threesome wherein he loses his virginity.